transaidcymru/social-media-messenger/README.md

 MIT

 ## Contributing
-Contributions are welcome, especially improvements to the existing plugin features and adding support for other services.
+Contributions are welcome, especially improvements to the existing plugin features and adding support for services other than Instagram.
 However please bear in mind that we are a volunteer organisation who made this plugin for our own purposes primarily so maintenance of this project is ad-hoc; we are not paid for this work.

 ## Donations
 We currently don't take donations directly for this project or the other software projects we do.